Technigo/project-labyrinth-vite/README.md

 #### Next

-- Installed a react typing animation which I might try to use instead of css.

 - If I can find pixel arrows, I will add those to indicate direction.

 - Trying to find a way to load the history separate, so it looks like only the newest is added.
 Don't know how...

 - I would like to do the classic look, with the game playing out in "the terminal".
 So it's going to take some styling, as well as some added functionality.
-For the real authentic feel, the user should have to type the commands aswell... don't really know how I would go about that.
+For the real authentic feel, the user should have to type the commands aswell...
 We'll see if I have time.

 ### View it live